Diseases & Conditions

 Surgical Treatment

-The doctor may recommend surgery if the cyst is painful, growing larger, or in a location that may cause fracture.
 Several different types of operations have been shown to have good results.

 Aspiration and injection.
 In this procedure, needles are inserted into the cyst to drain the fluid.
 This is called an aspiration.
 The cyst is then injected with substances to decrease the chance of the cyst coming back.
 Sometimes, a series of injections is performed over several months.

 Curettage and bone graft.
 In this procedure, the cyst is aspirated and then scraped out of the bone.
-After curettage, the doctor may fill the hole with a bone graft; this is bone taken from a donor (allograft) or from another bone in your body (autograft).
+After curettage, the doctor may fill the hole with a bone graft; this is bone taken from a donor (allograft) or from another bone in your child's body (autograft).
 The doctor may also use a bone cement mixture to fill the hole.

 Recovery